dashpay/docs/masternodes/understanding.rst

 moves or spends those coins, the masternode stops working and payment ceases.

-Masternodes are paid by the network for the PrivateSend, InstantSend and governance services they provide.
+Masternodes are paid by the network for the InstantSend, CoinJoin and governance services they provide.
 45% of the block reward is paid out to the masternodes, 45% to miners and 10% to the budget.
 In practice, half of the reward from a normal block goes to the miner and half to the